-International Pathway College, University of York Piazza Building
+International Pathway College, Piazza Building

 The Piazza Building is designed to delight its users, both as a sculptural form in the landscape and as an inspirational learning environment.
 Internally, the design provides a choice of study spaces, ranging from the expansive, light filled atrium to sheltered individual booths provided by innovative furniture solutions.
 With its feature geodesic glulam roof the library has been given pride-of-place on the second floor.
 It benefits from wide-ranging views over the campus through storey-height windows and has quickly become the student study location of choice.

 An outline consent had been given for the building as part of BDP’s campus masterplan which restricted its maximum height.
 The building’s shape, form and orientation respond to the masterplan guidelines of creating clement microclimates to enhance user experience.
 The building plan forms a sweeping curve which visually turns the corner from the main vista, addressing the lake and opening up the main social spaces onto the piazza.

 Materials including a brick blend and fibre-cement panels were chosen for their natural tones, providing a timeless palette within the natural campus setting.
 In contrast, aluminium brise-soleil and terra cladding make a bold statement, the fragmented metallic elements fluctuating in appearance in response to changing light conditions.

 The building has been designed to provide future flexibility.
 Utilising steel frame construction, seminar rooms based on a standard module can adapt to changing pedagogies or future change of use.

 Stakeholder involvement has been key to the success and popularity of the building with an inclusive steering group working closely with the design team throughout the lifetime of the project.

 Built in 64 weeks, the scheme was registered with the Considerate Constructors Scheme and scored an impressive 46/50, meaning not only was it beyond compliant but it was also innovative.